Raiders WR Amari Cooper not caught up in accolades

 As for the attention that has followed, he isn’t caught up in it.

 The low-key Raiders wide receiver stayed true to form Wednesday.
-He met with reporters but didn’t bask in the glow from his career game, which came in a thrilling 31-30 win over the Kansas City Chiefs.
+He met with reporters but didn’t bask in the glow from his career game, which came in a 31-30 victory over Kansas City.
 The performance led to AFC Offensive Player of the Week honors on Wednesday.

-Cooper joined legend Tim Brown as the only wide receivers in Raiders history to be given the weekly award.
-His single-game yardage total was the second-highest in franchise history behind only Art Powell (247 yards) in 1963.
+Cooper joined Pro Football Hall of Fame inductee Tim Brown as the only wide receivers in team history to be given the weekly award.
+Cooper’s single-game yardage total was the second-highest in franchise history behind only Art Powell (247 yards) in 1963.

 “I just play, man,” Cooper said.
 “I try to play good every week.
-If it doesn’t happen, I just move on.
-If I do play good, I do the same thing.
-I just move on.”
+If it doesn’t happen, I just move on.”

 Minutes earlier, Derek Carr lavished praise on Cooper.

-The Raiders quarterback spoke during a news conference about his receiver’s versatility.
+The quarterback talked of his receiver’s versatility.
 Cooper played a variety of receiver positions last week, including the slot where he was targeted on 11 of his 18 attempts.
 He caught six of them for 95 yards and a touchdown.

 Carr recalled comments he heard recently from Cleveland Cavaliers forward LeBron James.